 Further to the above it is also our understanding that the philosophy of this Upanishad reveals that Existence is a singularity, meaning that The Absolute or God or Brahman alone exists.
 Our commentary is based on this understanding to reflect that light of Advaita or Non-Duality.

 Due to its revelation of higher knowledge, the study of this Upanishad should not be undertaken alone.
 Gaining higher truth causes a phase of discomfort due to the necessary questioning of our former comfortable worldly identity, this is natural and to be expected.
-If discomfort is experienced then please stop reading this commentary and seek a teacher or the company of like minded students, really nothing will be lost.
+If quite profound discomfort is experienced then please stop reading this commentary and seek a teacher or the company of like minded students, really nothing will be lost.
 One can read instead The Crest Jewel of Wisdom by Adi Shankara which describes the same truth.
 The difference is there Adi Shankara describes the beauty of the Truth, here this Upanishad reveals the delusions that maintain the forgetting of our Divine identity.
 But, that said, eventually all are destined to experience the sure knowing that all will be well because, despite all words or feelings to the contrary, one just cannot, in reality, be lost within Divine unity.